Luhar2662/AI4ALL_Drone_Control/DroneControlProject/README.md

-# Dev repo: Introduction to Robotics Fall 2024

-Source code assignments for MAE345 (MAE345, COS346, ECE345, ROB345, MAE549, ROB549).

-This repository contains Jupyter notebook assignments for Princeton's MAE345 class.
-It is organized in the following manner:

-- All Jupyter notebooks are placed in the top level directory so they have access to all other Python modules and paths referenced in them are consistent.
-- All data provided / collected for use in assignments resides in `data`.
+# AI4ALL Drone Control Project

+Source code and coding exercises for drone navigation project: designing a simple grid-world maze environment, controlling CrazyFlie drone platforms, implementing Q-Learning and DQN agents for progressively more complex tasks, and integrating drone control and RL path planning.

+This repository contains and extends helper code originally provided in Princeton's MAE345 Intro to Robotics Class (the code for initializing drones, dependencies, etc).
+The original contributions are the notebooks in the top level directory.
+The following installation instructions are pulled from the instructions provided in the MAE345 repository.

+- All Notebooks are paired: both the base notebook and the completed 'instructor version' have been provided.

 ## Install Instructions